|

 accidentally cut it too short.
 Anyway, I think the

+rule goes: measure twice, cut once.
 The accel kit comes with 8 wires, and each pair

 of wires is a different length.
 The shortest set of